campusrover/fiducial_pick_and_place/README.md

 Currently, the arm can only pick and place objects that are within the 9 o'clock to 3 o'clock range, from the viewpoint of the gripper.
-But this can be easily extended to the arm's full angular range of motion, by adapting the trigonometry appropriately.
+But this can be easily extended to the arm's full angular range of motion, by adapting `arm_controller.py`'s trigonometry appropriately.